lokenwow/lokenwow/README.md

 ### Hi there My name is Ross Hamilton 👋

 Currently looking for a mentor or colaborations with someone/small group.
-Anything is welcome as i have little to no experience with most languages.
+Anything is welcome as i have little to no experience in industry yet.

 Software development student at Abertay University Dundee.